stanhu/git-webhook-ninja/README.md

 4. Runs 'git pull' in the current repository.

 5. Determines the starting and ending SHA ID of the Git commits from the payload data.
-   Runs 'git-commit-notifier' for the before and after SHA ID of the request.
+   Runs 'git-commit-notifier' with the proper parameters.

 ## Requirements